Contact in Case of Emergency

 • Participants must stay with the group and within staff line of sight at all times.

-• Staff carry a first aid kit, emergency contact list, and mobile phone on all outings.
+• Staff carry a first aid kit, emergency contact list, and mobile phone at all times, and on all outings.

 Emergency Preparedness